 The monthly evaporative depletions to the Cache la Poudre River were lagged using the AWAS program developed by the IDS Group at Colorado State University.
 The parameters used in the model were an average distance from the centroid of each lake to the river (X) of 744 feet, an estimated distance from the site to the no flow aquifer boundary (W, measured perpendicular to the point of impact) of 6,500 feet, an aquifer transmissivity (T) of 160,000 gallons per day per foot, and a specific yield (S) of 0.2.

-Lagged depletions due to past and projected operations at the site will total 141.08 acre-feet for 2020 and 141.17 acre-feet for 2021.
+Lagged depletions due to past and projected operations at the site will total 122.55 acre-feet for the period of April 1 through December 31, 2021.

 Replacements